 (CEK): Is there a standard way to distinguish the two?
 We could perhaps provide a configurable criterion, as an information element.
-Should we?

-5.1.3.4.
+6.1.3.4.
 Stability

 Certificates are replaced, due to expiration and other reasons.
 By and large, they are not replaced often.
 A year is a typical interval.
 In sum, they are persistent.